HMS Convolvulus (K45)

 HMS Convolvulus was a Flower-class corvette of the Royal Navy in World War II.
 She was launched in 1940, served in the Battle of the Atlantic and was scrapped in 1947.

 Construction

-Assigned the pennant number K45, Convolvulus was built by Charles Hill & Sons, Bristol and was laid down on 17 January 1940.
+Assigned the pennant number K45, Convolvulus was built by Charles Hill & Sons, Bristol.
+She was laid down on 17 January 1940 as yard number 280.
 She was launched on 22 September 1940 and was subsequently commissioned on 26 February 1941.

 Service

 Convolvulus formed part of the 36th Escort Group which escorted the convoy HG 76 as well as convoys OG 82 and HG 84.
 During the escort of the latter, Convolvulus was left on a number of occasions as the convoy's lone escort whilst the other escorts investigated suspected U-boat contact or chased away U-boats caught on the surface.
 Despite the small escort screen offered by the ships of the 36th Escort Group and the lone sentry duty often performed by Convolvulus, HG 84 suffered only a 22% loss rate.

 Captain F J Walker, RN, then leader of the 36th Escort Group said of this action:

 I am proud of the offensive spirit, initiative and sheer guts displayed by these Corvettes.
 Convolvulus, my deputy during my absences from the convoy, never put a foot wrong.